Punjab paid back entire Rs 20,200 cr electricity subsidy for FY 22-23: Bhagwant Mann | Headlines

 He said his government has set a target of 10,000 crore in excise revenue for the current fiscal, as he criticised the previous governments for allowing ''liquor mafia'' in the state.

-Mann said that the state has registered a 16.6 per cent jump in the Goods & Services Tax collection, earning Rs 18,126 crore in revenue for the year 2022-23.
+Mann said the state has registered a 16.60-per cent jump in the Goods & Services Tax collection, earning Rs 18,126 crore in revenue for the year 2022-23.

 ''We are now among the top states in terms of GST collection,'' he said.

-Mann said the state has registered a rise of 78 per cent in stamp duty and fee collection in the month of March.
-The government had earlier announced an exemption of 2.25 per cent on stamp duty and fees on registration of properties.
+Mann said the state has registered a rise of 78 per cent in stamp duty and fee collection in March.
+The government earlier announced an exemption of 2.25 per cent on stamp duty and fees on registration of properties.

-The CM said his government has cleared the total electricity subsidy bill of Rs 20,200 crore for the last financial year, and asserted that the government will ensure uninterrupted power supply to the people.
+The chief minister said his government has cleared the total electricity subsidy bill of Rs 20,200 crore for the last financial year, and asserted that the government will ensure uninterrupted power supply to the people.

+He said it is for the first time that the entire subsidy bill of a particular fiscal year has been cleared during the year itself.

-He said that the government has also paid the first installment of Rs 1,804 crore out of the legacy amount of Rs 9,020 crore which had been pending for the previous years.
+He said the government has also paid the first installment of Rs 1,804 crore out of the legacy amount of Rs 9,020 crore which had been pending for years.

-The amount of Rs 9,020 crore will be given in five installments, said Mann.
+The amount of Rs 9,020 crore will be paid in five installments, said Mann.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)